avetroque/Agents_sandbox/README.md

 Code adjusted accordingly.
 Changes made are
 * Using Gemini instead of Anthropic or ChatGPT
 * Using github codespaces (as my laptop is broken)
+* Added Think-Action-Observation in the prompt and BaseModel.
+Seems to be doing good.